After completing their first marathon or 22nd, a runner usually thinks of speed training and asks, “How can I get faster!”

 This is incredibly important to figure out well BEFORE your race and speed work will help you figure this out.
 Keep it realistic!

-8. Increases your stamina – your ability to run an even pace without becoming too tired at the end.
+Your stamina is your ability to run an even pace without becoming too tired at the end.
+And speed work helps increase your stamina!

 With all the benefits of training for speed come some risks that can be prevented if you are careful.